jaketripp/dinner-and-code-learning/_posts/2016-07-31-Programming-Crash-Course.md

 makeGrilledCheese(true); //makes a grilled cheese with tomato
 ~~~

+When the makeGrilledCheese function is called as above, the value we
+pass in sets the value of the _includeTomato_ parameter inside the
+function, and we can then test if the caller would like tomato or not.

+Let's take a look at another function we defined earlier.

 Make sure you have jsfiddle open as in the previous example and lets
 take a look at our starting point print function: